vniclos/Blazor-MySql-MariaDB-.Net-5/README.md

 ![image](https://github.com/vniclos/Blazor-MySql-MariaDB-.Net-5/blob/main/Images/23-test-login.jpg?raw=true)

-10.
 ## 9 The app could be better
+For future we can do some improve like

-We could be modifiy user politicy in statup.cs file
+- We could be modifiy user politicy in statup.cs file
-We could be add email confirmation.
+- We could be add email confirmation.